- This event has passed.

 Bodies of Knowledge brings together eleven international contemporary artists to reflect on the role that language plays in archiving and asserting our cultural identities.
-Working with materials that range from books and silent film to ink, ashes and musical scores, ten artists propose language as a living and ever-evolving document that can counter more staid and static ways of representing our collective pasts.
+Working with materials that range from books and silent film to ink, ashes and musical scores, ten artists propose language as a living and ever-evolving mode of communication that can counter more staid and static ways of representing our collective pasts.
 The following represented artists will discuss their work:

 In her site-specific installation Brèves Braises, Manon Bellet affixes the charred remains of burned paper on the walls of the museum.
 From these tattered remains, she creates a script or musical score that runs across an entire length of a long white wall.
 Created in collaboration with musicians that Bellet invites to compose an accompanying musical score, these burned fragments of paper have a graphic dynamism and rhythm that resembles that of improvisational music or impromptu speech.
 Over the course of her installation, she allows these papers gradually drop to the floor, encouraged by movement of air generated by the improvisational energy of bodies and instruments as the move through and activate the installation.

 Garrett Bradley’s multi-channel video installation America reimagines a lost history of African-American silent film.
-Bradley, a filmmaker and artist based in New Orleans, takes as her starting place a 2013 survey conducted by the Library of Congress—which states that 70 percent of American silent films made between 1912 and 1929 have gone missing—to propose that there was an entire body of cinema made by and for African-American audiences, artists and filmmakers, created and since lost.
+Bradley, a filmmaker and artist based in New Orleans, takes as her starting place a 2013 survey conducted by the Library of Congress—which states that 70 percent of American silent films made between 1912 and 1929 have gone missing—to propose that there was an entire body of cinema made by and for African American audiences, artists, and filmmakers, created and since lost.

 ABOUT BLACK MAGIC DANCE PERFORMANCE